Step 8: Capability Matching #

 You have:

-• Multiple products with different test requirements
+• Multiple parts with different test requirements

 • Multiple stations with different instruments